 Watch this video from GNS Science explaining how tsunami are formed and the damage they can cause.

-A New Zealand perspective on tsunami from Te Ara, the Encyclopedia of New Zealand.
+Read a New Zealand perspective on tsunami on Te Ara, the Encyclopedia of New Zealand.